Automated Tests

 Other logs and screenshots

-There are logs and screenshots stored in the allure reports.
-Here are the instructions to access that information.
+There are logs and screenshots stored in the allure reports when a job failed on the CI.
+To access to those logs follow these steps:

 Running just the failing test